Customer Journey Mapping: What Is It & How Does It Work?

 Let’s say you’re running ads on Facebook and Google search.
 One customer might see an ad on their Facebook timeline, click on it, and then directly make a sale.
 This is a textbook example of click-through attribution.
 With this model, the sale is directly attributed to the Facebook ad.

 However, the customer’s experience can get far more complicated in today’s digitally connected world.
 Let’s say another customer clicked on your Facebook ad but didn’t immediately make a purchase.
 They might see your advertisement on Google search and click on it, but only to explore your website.
-They don’t make a purchase until a week later.
+They don’t purchase a week later.

 This customer’s journey involved more than one touchpoint, which can make attribution more complicated.
 While you can still leverage click-through attribution as part of your advertising strategy, it’s also essential to consider a more advanced multi-touch conversion approach.
 With a last- or first-click model, the customer’s purchase would be attributed to either the Facebook or Google advertisements, leaving out the impact of the other interactions.